exploratory-io/book/wrangling/text_wrangling.md

 ### Text (Multiple Candidates: All)

 It's basically same as Text (Multiple Candidates).
-The difference is it replace all the matches like the below screenshot.
+The difference is it replaces all the matches like the below screenshot.

 ![](images/replace_text8.png)